qwaneu/qwaneu.github.io/_drafts/no-rules-rules-book-review.md

 ---
 layout: post
-title: Book Review: No Rules Rules
+title: No Rules Rules - book summary & review
 tags:
   - books
 author: Marc Evers
-image:
+image: /attachments/blogposts/2021/no-rules-rules-cover.jpg
 ---

-No Rules Rules - Netflix and the Culture of Reinvention by Reed Hastings (Netflix co-founder & CEO) and Erin Meyer
+[No Rules Rules - Netflix and the Culture of Reinvention](https://www.norulesrules.com/) by Reed Hastings (Netflix co-founder & CEO) and Erin Meyer

 What I like about the book is the story behind the way of working and the current 'rules'/practices of Netflix.
 The book shows how Hastings manages the company as a complex system: providing enabling constraints(not too many), trying it out, see where it fails, and adjusting the constraints.